 Don’t hang wet clothes indoors

-Hanging wet clothes indoors can also lead to damp.
+Hanging wet clothes indoors can also lead to dampness.
 As these clothes, dry the water can evaporate into the air and then collect as condensation on walls.
 Hanging your wet clothes outside is an easy way to prevent this.
 Alternatively, if it’s raining or you don’t have an outdoor space, you could consider buying a tumble dryer.

 Use a dehumidifier

 Some homes are naturally very humid due to their proximity to water or the local climate.
-In these cases, a dehumidifier could be useful for converting water vapour into dry air.
+In these cases, a dehumidifier could be useful for converting water vapor into dry air.
 You can buy electric dehumidifiers or you can try using natural forms of dehumidifying such as using houseplants and salt rock candles.